WhyNaught/WhyNaught/README.md

 ## Hi, I'm Umar, a CS major at the University of Waterloo

 ## About Me
 2nd year CS major at Waterloo.
+Incoming Software Engineer at StackAdapt.
 Previous Software Engineer at NationGraph.

 ## Programming Languages
 C++, C, C#, Python, Java, TypeScript, Go